USS Traverse County: Atlantic, Caribbean, and Mediterranean service

 When not attached to the Sixth Fleet, Traverse County operated out of Little Creek in Virginia.
 Her western Atlantic duties frequently took her to the West Indies and the Caribbean where, in addition to the usual amphibious exercises, she performed supply missions to various American bases in the area under the auspices of the Commander, Service Force, Atlantic Fleet.
 Such was her assignment in the fall of 1962 when American surveillance of Cuba uncovered the siting of offensive ballistic missiles on that island by the Soviet Union.
 When the Cuban Missile Crisis occurred, President John F. Kennedy invoked a successful blockade, or quarantine, of Cuba to secure the removal of the missiles.
 During that operation, Traverse County provided support as a combat-ready unit.
 However, the Soviet Union withdrew the missiles and the tension abated, enabling Traverse County to resume her normal routine early in 1963.
 She returned to supplying Caribbean bases and conducting amphibious exercises at Little Creek, at Onslow Beach, North Carolina, and at Vieques Island near Puerto Rico.

 The Cuban Missile Crisis proved to be Traverse County's last internationally significant operation.
-After 1962, she resumed her routine, alternating Mediterranean deployments with United States East Coast operations.
+After 1962, she resumed her routine, alternating Mediterranean deployments with East Coast of the United States operations.
 She completed her eighth and last Sixth Fleet assignment in December 1968.
 During 1969, she conducted another series of amphibious exercises at her old haunts, Little Creek, Onslow Beach, and Vieques Island.
 Similar operations carried her into 1970.

 Latin American operations

 On 7 March 1970 she headed for the Panama Canal and a tour of special duty.
 After transporting the 8th Marine Engineering Battalion from Morehead City, North Carolina, to Vieques Island, she arrived at Colon, Panama Canal Zone, on 12 March 1970.
 She transited the Panama Canal and embarked scientists and equipment of the Smithsonian Institution for research operations in the vicinity of the Secas Islands of Panama.
 That duty lasted until 3 April 1970 when she returned to Rodman Naval Station in the Canal Zone.

-Between the 3 April 1970 and 24 April 1970, Traverse County transported United States Army Reserve troops and their equipment between Rio Hato and Rodman Naval Station and carried Operation Handclasp supplies to Guayaquil, Ecuador.
+Between 3 April 1970 and 24 April 1970, Traverse County transported United States Army Reserve troops and their equipment between Rio Hato and Rodman Naval Station and carried Operation Handclasp supplies to Guayaquil, Ecuador.
 On 27 April 1970, she reembarked the Smithsonian scientists for another week of research operations.
 Upon her return to Rodman Naval Station early in May 1970, she entered the Panama Canal Company's Mount Hope Shipyard for repairs.
 She exited the shipyard on 11 June 1970, retransited the canal, and joined the Caribbean Amphibious Ready Group for a day before returning to Rodman Naval Station for further orders.
 Late in June 1970, she transported more Army reservists between Rio Hato and Rodman Naval Station.